 - Is your ceiling less than 8 feet high?
 If so, you’d want to build the PAX wardrobe standing up.
 If your ceiling is too low, you may not be able to stand it straight up after assembly and will have to take it apart (like what DIY Playbook ran into here).

-Installing the BESTA wall-mounted cabinets was a bit tricky.
-Having an extra pair of hands is a huge help.
-My tip is to triple check that the reference line on the top is level all the way through, then have one person holding a long level to support the suspension rail while making sure the rail is level, and the other person doing the marking and drilling.
+Installing PAX wardrobe was straightforward, installing the BESTA wall-mounted cabinets though, took more effort.
+Having an extra pair of hands was a huge help.
+My tip is to triple check that the reference line on the top is level all the way through, then have one person holding a long level to support the suspension rail, keeping the rail level, and the other person doing the marking and drilling.

 Our wall studs are 16″ apart.
 The holes in the IKEA suspension rail are 12″ apart, so not every screw can be secured to a wall stud.
 Try to hit as many studs as possible, and use drywall anchors for the rest.